 - The franchise already has experienced staff.
 These people will know how to run a franchise, allowing you to save time being spent on training new employees.

 - You can get insider advice and tips from the previous franchisee, especially if they have manage to run a successful franchise business.

 - You may be able to get a great buying price, especially if the franchise is not performing at the level it should.
 However, you must know the reason for its failures, and know what strategies to implement to make it a success.

-Now we will focus on any disadvantages that you may face in running an existing franchise.
+Disadvantages that you may face in running an existing franchise

 - The franchise is barely staying afloat or has a bad track record.
 This is possibly the biggest issue with investing in a ‘resale’ of a franchise.
 However, having a poor performing franchise does not have to completely put you off making the decision to buy into it.
 You must remember your visions and take realistic steps to make it a success.
 You can also use it as a negotiation tool for the cost of purchase.